scottdotau/rtx/README.md

 legacy_version_file = true                     # enabled by default (unlike asdf)
 legacy_version_file_disable_tools = ['python'] # disable for specific tools

-# configure `rtx install` to always keep the downloaded archive
+# configure `jkl install` to always keep the downloaded archive
 always_keep_download = false        # deleted after install by default
 always_keep_install = false         # deleted on failure by default

 # configure how frequently (in minutes) to fetch updated plugin repository changes
 # this is updated whenever a new runtime is installed
-# (note: this isn't currently implemented but there are plans to add it: https://github.com/jdxcode/rtx/issues/128)
+# (note: this isn't currently implemented but there are plans to add it: https://github.com/jdxcode/jkl/issues/128)
 plugin_autoupdate_last_check_duration = '1 week' # set to 0 to disable updates

 # config files with these prefixes will be trusted by default